adamstirtan/rhythmhacks2025/README.md

 - Scoring details and match percentage for the current song
 - System info (seed, counts of ratings and high ratings)

-## 🙏 Credits and license
+## 🙏 Credits

-Created for the RhythmHacks 2025 workshop by Adam Stirtan.
+Created for the RythmHacks 2025 workshop by Adam Stirtan.
 Educational use encouraged—fork, modify, and extend.

-License: Educational use license (see repository).
-If not specified, treat as permissive for classroom projects.